-A large number of cloud services.
+A MAZON Web Services (AWS) is an Amazon ecosystem comprising a large number of cloud services.
 This ecosystem is in a process of continuous growth, with new services or functionalities added every few months.

 One of the most well-known AWS services is EC2 (Elastic Cloud Compute), an application that provides Infrastructure-as-a-Service (IaaS) for cloud computing.
 These services allow users to launch on-demand instances (virtual machines) in order to satisfy certain computational needs.
 This option is interesting when a user or company has a variable computing load, thus avoiding the need to acquire specific infrastructure whose administration and maintenance can become very expensive.